clarionut/Euclidean_Rhythms/README.md

 module is not in use.
 I therefore added a screensaver which blanks the OLED after 30 seconds plus LEDs to monitor the trigger outputs.
 The OLED is enabled again when the rotary encoder is used.
 This allows quite high clock speeds once the screensaver has kicked in.

-The resulting code is smaller than the original allowing some extra functionality to be added:
+Some extra functionality has been added to the code:
 - ability to 'Put' the current settings into the Arduino EEPROM and 'Get' them from EEPROM in a subsequent session.
 This version of the code starts up with predefined default settings, but it would be easy to modify so that the stored settings are retrieved automatically at start up
 - a probability control by potentiometer or input CV to vary the likelyhood of changes in Random mode.
 As in Hagiwo's original code the allowed ranges